NsamaChibulu/Project2Services/README.md

 ![image](https://user-images.githubusercontent.com/82107226/123149993-c8bdec80-d459-11eb-92ea-09919c857b68.png)

 To deploy the services, it was decided to use 4 Azure App Services.
 This was opposed to the use of Azure Functions as the deployment of App Services was an area of focus for this project, as it wasn’t able to occur in the last project.
-The Infrastructure of the resources was written in Terraform , where the resources were created , configured , created then deployed via GitHub Actions with pipeplines generated for continuous development.
+The Infrastructure of the resources was written in Terraform , where the resources were created , configured , created then deployed via GitHub Actions with pipeplines generated for continuous development and improvement.

 ![image](https://user-images.githubusercontent.com/82107226/123150058-d7a49f00-d459-11eb-90ec-073ea153ec20.png)